4. The Significance of God’s Work of Trials and Refinement

 The greater God’s refinement, the more people’s hearts are able to love God.
 The torment in their hearts is of benefit to their lives, they are more able to be at peace before God, their relationship with God is closer, and they are better able to see God’s supreme love and His supreme salvation.
 Peter experienced refinement hundreds of times, and Job underwent several trials.
 If you wish to be made perfect by God, you too must undergo refinement hundreds of times; only if you go through this process and rely upon this step will you be able to satisfy God’s will and be made perfect by God.
 Refinement is the best means by which God makes people perfect; only refinement and bitter trials can bring out the true love for God in people’s hearts.
 Without hardship, people lack true love for God; if they are not tested within, if they are not truly subjected to refinement, then their hearts will always be floating around outside.
 Having been refined to a certain point, you will see your own weaknesses and difficulties, you will see how much you are lacking and that you are unable to overcome the many problems you encounter, and you will see how great is your disobedience.
 Only during trials are people able to truly know their real states; trials make people better able to be perfected.

 During his lifetime, Peter experienced refinement hundreds of times and underwent many painful ordeals.
 This refinement became the foundation of his supreme love of God, and the most significant experience of his entire life.
 That he was able to possess a supreme love of God was, in one sense, because of his resolve to love God; more importantly, however, it was because of the refinement and suffering that he underwent.
 This suffering became his guide on the path of loving God, and the thing that was most memorable to him.
-If people do not undergo the pain of refinement when loving God, then their love is full of naturalness and their own preferences; love such as this is full of the ideas of Satan, and fundamentally incapable of satisfying God’s will.
+If people do not undergo the pain of refinement when loving God, then their love is full of impurities and their own preferences; love such as this is full of the ideas of Satan, and fundamentally incapable of satisfying God’s will.
 Having the resolve to love God is not the same as truly loving God.
 Even though all that they think of in their hearts is for the sake of loving and satisfying God, and even though their thoughts seem to be entirely devoted to God and devoid of any human ideas, yet when their thoughts are brought before God, He does not commend or bless such thoughts.
 Even when people have fully understood all truths—when they have come to know them all—this cannot be said to be a sign of loving God, it cannot be said that these people actually love God.
 Despite having understood many truths without undergoing refinement, people are incapable of putting these truths into practice; only during refinement can people understand the real meaning of these truths, only then can people genuinely appreciate their inner meaning.
-At that time, when they try again, they are able to put the truths into practice properly, and in accordance with God’s will; at that time, their human ideas are lessened, their human naturalness is reduced, and their human emotions are diminished; only at that time is their practice a true manifestation of the love of God.
+At that time, when they try again, they are able to put the truths into practice properly, and in accordance with God’s will; at that time, their human ideas are lessened, their human corruption is reduced, and their human emotions are diminished; only at that time is their practice a true manifestation of the love of God.

 Excerpted from “Only by Experiencing Refinement Can Man Possess True Love” in The Word Appears in the Flesh